snghojeong/envvim/README.markdown

 License
 -------

-Copyright (c) snghojeong.
 Distributed under the same terms as Vim itself.
 See `:help license`.